 When it comes to us leaders and business owners here at Elevate… the key is to get started… and then to stay the path, slowly and consistently.

 You want more closed business?
 Of course you do.
 Ask yourself… who is the one person I’m going to serve today?
-To really connect with someone in my network and make that referral?
+Someone to really connect with in my network — in this room — and make that referral?
 Or to provide some other form of value.

-What is the clear message I’m going to convey each week such that when anyone in this group hears someone mention something related to my profession, they immediately think of me?
+What is the clear message I’m going to convey today — and each week — such that when anyone in this group hears someone mention something related to my profession, they immediately think of me?

 What is the clear ask I am going to make in my commercial or 121’s so that others truly understand what I do and who I am looking to meet?